 Teams new to Scrum have a product backlog.
 The backlog will be groomed to some degree, typically have clarity for up to one to two sprints.
 The priority will be clear, with fair amount of detail on the requirements.
 The...Read More

 This article is part of the series on “Journey of a coach” covering my experiences as a performance coach.
-You may have the read an earlier article in the series on “Journey of a coach – the beginning”.
-The journey continues...Read More
+You may have the read an earlier article in the series on “Journey of a coach – the...Read More

 Yet another framework?!
 I start with a prayer – that you will not be put off by the word “framework” (the f-word!!) and not read further!
-The f-word has been sort of over-hyped – especially in the software world to the...Read More
+The f-word has been sort of over-hyped – especially in the...Read More

 Years back, I was working on a project and putting long hours, my boss noticed this and asked me to meet him first thing the next morning.
 Next morning when I met him, he said “if the work requires long hours, see that you...Read More

 Several years ago, when I was getting started on becoming a coach, a good friend recommended the book “Coaching for Performance” by Sir.John Whitmore (JW).
-Although I did not pause to ask the question then, I do now: “Can one...Read More
+Although I did not pause to ask the question then, I do now:...Read More